mattdiamond/Recorderjs/README.md

 #### Required Files

 The required files are in the `dist` folder.
-Unminified files are in `dist/unminified`.
+Unminified sources are in `dist-unminified`.

 ---------